 The articles posted here are for individual, noncommericial use.
 They are intended for teaching and training purposes only and may not be reposted or disseminated without the permission of the copyight holder.
 Copyright holders retain all rights as indicated within each article.

-Kathleen A. Garrison, Dustin Scheinost, Partrick D. Worhunksy, Hani M. Elwafi, Thomas A. Thornhill IV, Evan Thompson, Clifford Saron, Gaëlle Desbordes, Hedy Kober, Michelle Hampson, Jeremy R. Gray, R. Todd Constable, Xenephon Papademtris, and Judson A. Brewer, “Real-Time fMRI Links Subjective Experience with Brain Activity During Focused Attention,” Neuroimage, in press.
+Kathleen A. Garrison, Dustin Scheinost, Partrick D. Worhunksy, Hani M. Elwafi, Thomas A. Thornhill IV, Evan Thompson, Clifford Saron, Gaëlle Desbordes, Hedy Kober, Michelle Hampson, Jeremy R. Gray, R. Todd Constable, Xenephon Papademtris, and Judson A. Brewer, “Real-Time fMRI Links Subjective Experience with Brain Activity During Focused Attention,” Neuroimage 81 (2013): 110-118.

 Shanti Ganesh, Hein T. van Schie, Floris P. de Lange, Evan Thompson, and Daniel H. J. Wigboldus, “How the Human Brain Goes Virtual: Distinct Cortical Regions of the Person-Processing Network are Involved in Self-Identification with Virtual Agents,” Cerebral Cortex 22 (2012): 1577-1585.

 Evan Thompson and Diego Cosmelli, “Brain in a Vat or Body in a World?
 Brainbound versus Enactive Views of Experience,” Philosophical Topics 39 (2011):163-180.

 Evan Thompson, “Living Ways of Sense-Making,” Philosophy Today SPEP Supplement 2011: 114-123.

 Evan Thompson, “Précis of Mind in Life,” Journal of Consciousness Studies 18 (2011): 10-22.
 [Author’s Proof]